 Find out now!

 Can I Get Equity Release With a Mortgage?

-Yes, you can get equity release with an existing mortgage, if it’s only a small portion left.
-You’ll need to get in touch in touch with a financial adviser who’ll be able to let you know if your mortgage is small enough.
+Yes, you can get equity release with an existing mortgage, as long as there is only a small amount to repay.
+You’ll need to get in touch with a financial adviser who will be able to let you know if your mortgage is small enough.

-What Happens to My Mortgage When I Take Equity Release?
+What Happens to My Mortgage When I Take Out Equity Release?

-When you take out equity release with existing mortgage payments owed, it’s required to be settled with the money you unlock, before you keep the balance.
+When you take out equity release with existing mortgage payments owed, you must settle your mortgage with the money you unlock, before you keep the balance.
 This way, the lender will get the first charge on your estate.
 Your equity release solicitors will contact your current mortgage lenders to obtain a formal redemption statement.
 It will show the balance outstanding at a specific date, and how much additional interest has accrued daily.

 Should I Pay Off My Mortgage Early?

 Paying off your mortgage early is highly beneficial as you’ll no longer have monthly payments, freeing up space in your budget.
 You can use the extra income in any way you wish.